PAINT MY POLE

 - Allow to dry between coats of paint

-To make holding the pole segment easier, run a thin rope (or nylon string) through the entire length of the pole segment and string it between two trees or two "anythings".
+To make holding the pole segment easier while painting them, run a thin rope (or nylon string) through the entire length of the pole segment and string it between two trees or two "anythings".

 This will support the pole segment and you won't have to hold it while you are spraying.
 It also allows for easy drying without having to touch the outer surface of the pole.